+Necessary transfers will be made to:

 - a.
-Transfer Requirements.
-To qualify for a transfer, a Household must meet the following conditions: - (i) All members of the Household appear on the Lease; - (ii) All members of the Household have completed the annual re-examination and are certified as eligible for continued occupancy; and - (iii) The Household is in material compliance with all terms of the Lease. - b.
-Necessary transfers.
-Necessary transfers will be made to: - (i) Address emergency conditions (i.e., conditions that pose imminent danger to a resident's life, health or safety, including violence, threats of violence, sexual assault or stalking); - (ii) Permit the use of a unit with special features by a resident or applicant whose disability requires a unit with such features; - (iii) Correct overhousing or underhousing; - (iv) Allow the Owner to make major repairs or renovations; - (v) Non-compliance with the continued occupancy guidelines as a "Working Family" for all residents that reside in a Public Housing unit.
-Non-complying Families that reside in a Public Housing unit will be transferred to another unit within AMHA's Public Housing inventory that does not have the "Working Family" requirement for continued occupancy.

-If Management determines that it must make a necessary transfer, it will send the Household written notice of the proposed transfer, explaining the reason for the transfer and the Household's rights to a conference with Management, in accordance with the Owner's Grievance Procedure.
+Address emergency conditions (i.e., conditions that pose imminent danger to a resident's life, health or safety, including violence, threats of violence, sexual assault or stalking); - b.
+Permit the use of a unit with special features by a resident or applicant whose disability requires a unit with such features; - c.
+Correct overhousing or underhousing; - d.
+Allow the Owner to make major repairs or renovations; - e.
+Non-compliance with the continued occupancy guidelines as a "Working Family" for all residents that reside in a Public Housing unit.
+Non-complying Families that reside in a Public Housing unit will be transferred to another unit within AMHA's Public Housing inventory that does not have the "Working Family" requirement for continued occupancy. - f.
+If Management determines that it must make a necessary transfer, it will send the Household written notice of the proposed transfer, explaining the reason for the transfer and the Household's rights to a conference with Management, in accordance with the Owner's Grievance Procedure. - g.
 A Household may refuse transfer to another unit offered by Management one (1) time for Substantial Cause that is documented and acceptable to Management.
 If the Household refuses a second offer, Management may terminate the Household's Lease.

-c.
-Voluntary Transfers.
+4. Voluntary Transfers

-- (i) Management may authorize a voluntary transfer requested by a Household if it determines that there is Substantial Cause for the transfer. - (ii) Households will be asked to document all circumstances surrounding a transfer request, to enable Management to make this determination. - (iii) Substantial Cause does not exist where the negligence or intentional acts of a member of the Household has created or contributed to the situation cited by the Household as the reason for the transfer. - (iv) Voluntary transfers will not take priority over new admissions.
+a.
+Management may authorize a voluntary transfer requested by a

+Household if it determines that there is Substantial Cause for the transfer.

+- b.
+Households will be asked to document all circumstances surrounding a transfer request, to enable Management to make this determination. - c.
+Substantial Cause does not exist where the negligence or intentional acts of a member of the Household has created or contributed to the situation cited by the Household as the reason for the transfer. - d.
+Voluntary transfers will not take priority over new admissions.
 Rather, Management will place the Household on a transfer waiting list, and will fill vacant units in the Development with new admissions and voluntary transfers in accordance with a ratio determined by the Owner.
-Such ratio shall initially be not more than one (1) voluntary transfer per two (2) new admissions, but may be amended by the Owner as necessary to ensure compliance with civil rights laws and regulations set forth in Section II or to ensure the financial feasibility of the project. - d.
+Such ratio shall initially be not more than one (1) voluntary transfer per two (2) new admissions, but may be amended by the Owner as necessary to ensure compliance with civil rights laws and regulations set forth in Section II or to ensure the financial feasibility of the project. - e.
 Management will keep a list of all Households approved for transfers, the type of transfer and the date on which it was approved, as well as a list of all available units, in order to advise Households of the status of their transfers, upon request.

+5. Paying for Transfers

-- e.
-Paying for Transfers.
-Residents shall bear the cost of all voluntary transfers or transfers to correct occupancy standards. - 2.
-New Admissions.
+Residents shall bear the cost of all voluntary transfers or transfers to correct occupancy standards.

+6. New Admissions

 If an available unit is not needed for a transfer, as described above, Management will determine the next eligible Applicant based on the established criteria.